Karaoglan/camunda-dynamic-survey/README.md

 - in root run `mvn spring-boot:run`
-- for frontend run `yarn & yarn start`
+- for frontend navigate into front_app and run `yarn & yarn start`